shubhammanekar94/Shubham_Manekar_Master_Thesis/README.md

     │   ├── features       <- Scripts to turn raw data into features for modeling │   │   └── build_features.py
     │   │
+    │   ├── Logs           <- Generated Log Files to keep track of the flow of the code │   │
-    │   ├── models         <- Scripts to train models and then use trained models to make │   │   │                 predictions
+    │   ├── models         <- Scripts to train models and then use trained models to make predictions │   │   └── model.py
-    │   │   ├── predict_model.py
-    │   │   └── train_model.py
     │   │
+    │   ├── preprocessing  <- Script to develope the preprocessing pipeline │   │   └── preprocessing.py
+    │   │
-    │   └── visualization  <- Scripts to create exploratory and results oriented visualizations │       └── visualize.py
+    │   └── visualization  <- Scripts to create exploratory and results oriented visualizations │       ├── visualize.py
+            └── Figures    <- Generated graphics and figures to be used in reporting

 --------